aeyobd/dwarfs/thesis/introduction.md

 ## Dwarf galaxies today

-With the help of *Gaia*, high resolution spectroscopy, high-quality photometry, and large aperture multi-object spectroscopic instruments, we can observe dwarf galaxies in unprecedented detail.
-Today, dwarf galaxies are used to search for dark matter cores (REFS), test our understanding of early nucleosynthesis (REFS), the details of galaxy formation (REFS), and ....

-While we now know the basic properties of dwarf galaxies, tremendous progress has been made in the past 10-20 years with large area deep photometric surveys, multi-object spectrographs, high resolution chemistry, and theoretical work, unveiling that dwarf galaxies are each unique systems with different formation pathways [e.g. @simon2019].

-@battaglia+nipoti2022
+Advances in telescopes and observations has accelerated progress on the nature of dwarf galaxy.
+Deep digital photometric surveys have enabled a significant increase in the number of known dwarf galaxies [e.g. @simon2019].
+Upcoming and ongoing surveys like the Vera Rubin Observatories Legacy Survey for Space and Time will continue to probe fainter and fainter dwarf galaxies.
+In addition, large aperture multi-object spectrographs have revealed the inner structure of dwarf galaxies like never before.
+Beyond precise structural and kinematic properties of dwarf galaxies, modern observations allow for the seperation of multiple chemodynamical stellar populations [], detailed constraints on the dark matter density profiles, and hints of tidal disruptions.

 One of the open questions in dwarf galaxy evolution is the formation of dark matter *cores* where the density becomes constant instead $\rho \sim 1$.
 A leading theory is cores form through of baryonic effects and feedback.
 If dark matter deviates from $\Lambda$CDM, then the NFW density profile may not describe halos anymore. *Warm* dark matter, relativistic in the early universe but cooler now, smooths out small-scale features and softens the cusps of dark matter halos. *Self-interacting* dark matter instead can form cores but also the cores can collapse into a density peak.

 - @walker+penarrubia2011: measuring cores and cusps
 - @dicintio+2013, @navarro+2010, NFW profiles may actually be more Einasto like

+@oh+2011 survey of cusyp / cored dwarf galaxies.

 ## Stellar density profiles

 Surface density profiles efficiently characterize the shape of a galaxy.
 At the most basic, fitting stellar densities provide properties such as the shape, location, size, and orientation of a dwarf galaxy.
 However, the details of a stellar density profile are essential for interpreting the total mass of dwarf galaxies, their assembly and dynamical history, and understanding correlations between dwarf galaxies (REFS).

-Typically, three different surface density profiles are applied to dwarf galaxies: Exponential, Plummer, or a King profile.
-We describe each profile briefly:
+Typically, three different surface density profiles are applied to dwarf galaxies: Exponential, Plummer, or a King profile [e.g. @munoz+18, @cicuendez+2018].
 The exponential profile is perhaps the simplest, as a 1-parameter profile
 $$
 \Sigma_{\rm exp} = \Sigma_0\exp(-R / R_s)
 $$

-For a long time, exponential surface density profiles have been used as an description for spiral galaxies [REFS].
+For a long time, exponential surface density profiles have been used as an description for spiral galaxies (see discussion before).

 To fit globular cluster density profiles, @plummer1911 proposed a 1-parameter solution for a density polytrope^[where density and pressure are assumed to be correlated],
 $$
 \Sigma_{\rm Plummer} = \frac{M}{\pi R_h^2}\frac{1}{(1 + (R/R_h)^2)^2},
 $$

-where $M$ is the total mass and $R_h$ is the 2D (and 3D) half-light radius.
+where $M$ is the total mass and $R_h$ is the 2D half-light radius.
 Now superceded by the King profile for globular clusters, the Plummer model is still a good fit to dwarf spheroidals and XXX.

 The @king1962 profile, also an empirical fit to globular clusters, is also commonly applied to .
 This density profile includes an additional parameter $R_t$, a truncation radius where the density sharply drops to 0.
 $$